dsinecos/dsinecos.github.io/_posts/2018-11-02-Multi-container-application-using-docker-compose.md

 I'm writing this post as a guide to setup a multi-container application using Docker-compose.
 The application will be running two services, a Node application and a RabbitMQ server.

+The github repo for this blog is hosted [here](https://github.com/dsinecos/learn-docker-compose)

 - [Initial Setup](#initial-setup)
     - [Setup `docker-compose.dev.yml`](#setup-docker-composedevyml)
         - [Configuration to setup RabbitMQ](#configuration-to-setup-rabbitmq)